DS-Shahina/Shahina7/README.md

 - 💬 Ask me about Python, Machine Learning
 - 📫 How to reach me: Linkedin
 - 😄 Pronouns: she/her
-- ⚡ Fun fact: I am daily talk to myself in from of the mirror -->
+- ⚡ Fun fact: I am daily talk to myself in front of the mirror -->